-Why can writing an AMP be challenging?
+Why writing an AMP can be challenging for asset managers?

 Many guidelines have been written on what an Asset Management Plan (AMP) is; what it should contain; and how it should be used.
 There’s also a variety of guidance material for different industries, different asset classes and different regions – all taking a similar approach.